Akuli/odotdot/docs/tutorial.md

 var thing = ["a" "b" "c"];
 ```

-There are no fixed sizes; you can put as many elements as you want to an array.
 If you want to display the content of the array, you need to use `debug`
 instead of `print` as explained [above](#debugging).